 Focus on your breath.
 Try to consciously decrease your breathing process to a specific number of inspiration and exhalation, remembering to count each one.
-In addition to helping you focus your mind through counting, the process makes you relax physically.
+In addition to help you focus your mind through counting, the process makes you relax physically.
 By easing the beating of your heart and forcing relaxation, it becomes easier to fall asleep.

 3. Internal Dialogue

 Who said imaginary friends are just for kids?
 Create a character and make a conversation with him.
-In this way, you can focus on your random mental flow and drive away thoughts, distractions, or stresses that may be keeping you awake.
+In this way, you can focus on your random mental flow and drive away thoughts, distractions, or stress that may be keeping you awake.